SchubideiCroissant/Shaders/Readme.md

 On a flat plane mesh (with normals pointing upwards) this means a vertical displacement, while on curved meshes the displacement follows the local surface normals.

 This formulation allows mixing multiple sine waves to create more natural and complex wave interference patterns.

+##### Fragment-Shader Texture
+In the fragment stage the base texture is sampled with UV coordinates that are slightly shifted over time.
+This creates the effect of a scrolling surface pattern, making the water look more dynamic.
+The time factor `_TextureSpeed` controls the scrolling speed.

+##### Foam using Camera Depth Texture

+Unity provides a built-in **camera depth texture**, which stores for each pixel the distance from the camera to the closest visible surface.
+In the fragment shader this texture can be sampled using the screen-space UV coordinates of the current pixel.
+By comparing this **scene depth** with the depth of the water surface fragment itself, one can detect intersections where both values are nearly identical.
+This mechanism is used to generate the foam mask along contact edges between water and solid geometry.

 ---